metio/terraform-provider-k8s/docs/data-sources/asdb_aerospike_com_aerospike_cluster_v1_manifest.md

 - `aerospike_access_control` (Attributes) Has the Aerospike roles and users definitions.
 Required if aerospike cluster security is enabled. (see [below for nested schema](#nestedatt--spec--aerospike_access_control))
 - `aerospike_network_policy` (Attributes) AerospikeNetworkPolicy specifies how clients and tools access the Aerospike cluster. (see [below for nested schema](#nestedatt--spec--aerospike_network_policy))
+- `k8s_node_block_list` (List of String) K8sNodeBlockList is a list of Kubernetes nodes which are not used for Aerospike pods.
+Pods are not scheduled on these nodes.
+Pods are migrated from these nodes if already present.
+This is useful for the maintenance of Kubernetes nodes.
+- `max_unavailable` (String) MaxUnavailable is the percentage/number of pods that can be allowed to go down or unavailable before application disruption.
+This value is used to create PodDisruptionBudget.
+Defaults to 1.
+Refer Aerospike documentation for more details.
 - `operator_client_cert` (Attributes) Certificates to connect to Aerospike. (see [below for nested schema](#nestedatt--spec--operator_client_cert))
 - `pod_spec` (Attributes) Specify additional configuration for the Aerospike pods (see [below for nested schema](#nestedatt--spec--pod_spec))
 - `rack_config` (Attributes) RackConfig Configures the operator to deploy rack aware Aerospike cluster.
 Pods will be deployed in given racks based on given configuration (see [below for nested schema](#nestedatt--spec--rack_config))